 Take a bun to the next level with a headpiece.
 This bride's gorgeous natural curls are pinned delicately into a low bun, accented by a simple floral headpiece that stands out amongst her dark hair.

 Don't be afraid to play a little when it comes to your bridal hairstyle.
 This bride went for a unique double-looped updo, which feels fun and flirty for a summer wedding, especially when paired with whimsical floral hair accessories.

 Travel back in time with this simple and elegant bridal style.
 To achieve the look, ask your stylist for a big volume blowout, then curl your hair with a large barrel curling iron, and finish with a strong-hold hairspray.

 A high bun is guaranteed to keep you cool all night long.
 The whole look, in particular, is very soft and relaxed, and the perfect complement to this bride's lavender-hued dress.

 Use a strong hold gel to get those pesky baby hairs along the hairline to lay flat.

 This bride really brings the drama with her utterly modern wedding pony.
 This is an easy (and pretty!) way to get your hair out of your face, allowing you to show off all your best dance moves at the reception.

 How gorgeous are these soft, glamorous curls?
 We're obsessed with this classic bridal look, perfect for any time of the year.
 Pull one side back behind your ear for added drama.

 What hairstyles work best for a summer wedding?

-While it really is personal preference, braids and updos tend to work better in the summer because of the hot temperatures.
+While it really is a personal preference, braids and updos tend to work better because of the hot temperatures.
 However, we still love an effortless beachy wave for summer celebrations.